negative-space/genius-docs/models/extras/1_3_order.rst

     @admin

-There is also @order extra that does the same, but do not add anything to admin:
+There is also @order annotation that does the same, but do not add anything to admin:

 .. code-block:: col
     :caption: models.py